-Huicholes or Wixárikas are a native indigenous group inhabiting the Sierra Madre Occidental in the state of Nayarit, Mexico and highland areas of Jalisco, Zacatecas, San Luis Potosí and Durango.
+Huicholes or Wixárikas are a native indigenous group inhabiting the Sierra Madre Occidental in the state of Nayarit, Mexico and the highland areas of Jalisco, Zacatecas, San Luis Potosí, and Durango.

 The name “Huichol” is the Spanishization of a Nahuatl voice, while the term “Wixárika” is from the native language meaning “the people.”

 Wixaritari is the language of the Huichol and belongs to the Uto-Aztecan group of languages related to the Nahua or Aztec group.

 The traditional religiosity of the Huicholes includes the use of peyote, a hallucinogenic cactus that grows in that part of the highlands.